 - Talk to your suppliers about extending your payment due date, to reduce the pressure you’re feeling to come up with cash you don’t have.

 - Contact clients and ask if they can pay you immediately via credit card.
-Services like Square and PayPal allow you to collect such payments instantaneously, though there is a fee.

 - Apply for a loan from a small business lender, to get that working capital reserve in place.